 DTC is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code, and a "clearing agency" registered pursuant to the provisions of Section 17A of the Securities Exchange Act of 1934.
 DTC holds and provides asset servicing for over 2 million issues of U.S. and non-U.S. equity issues, corporate and municipal debt issues, and money market instruments from over 85 countries that DTC's participants ("Direct Participants") deposit with DTC.
 DTC also facilitates the post-trade settlement among Direct Participants of sales and other securities transactions in deposited securities, through electronic computerized book-entry transfers and pledges between Direct Participants' accounts.
 This eliminates the need for physical movement of securities certificates.
 Direct Participants include both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, clearing corporations, and certain other organizations.
 DTC is a wholly-owned subsidiary of The Depository Trust & Clearing Corporation ("DTCC").
-DTCC, in turn, is owned by a number of Direct Participants of DTC and Members of the National Securities Clearing Corporation ("MBSCC"), Government Securities Clearing Corporation ("MBSCC"), Government Securities Clearing Corporation ("MBSCC"), MBS Clearing Corporation ("MBSCC") and Emerging Markets Clearing Corporation ("EMCC") (NSCC, GSCC, MBSCC, and EMCC, also subsidiaries of DTCC), as well as by the New York Stock Exchange, Inc., the American Stock Exchange LLC, and the National Association of Securities Dealers, Inc. Access to the DTC system is also available to others such as both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, and clearing corporations that clear through or maintain a custodial relationship with a Direct Participant, either directly or indirectly ("Indirect Participants").
+DTCC, in turn, is owned by a number of Direct Participants of DTC and Members of the National Securities Clearing Corporation ("NSCC"), Government Securities Clearing Corporation ("GSCC"), MBS Clearing Corporation ("MBSCC") and Emerging Markets Clearing Corporation ("EMCC") (NSCC, GSCC, MBSCC, and EMCC, also subsidiaries of DTCC), as well as by the New York Stock Exchange, Inc., the American Stock Exchange LLC, and the National Association of Securities Dealers, Inc. Access to the DTC system is also available to others such as both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, and clearing corporations that clear through or maintain a custodial relationship with a Direct Participant, either directly or indirectly ("Indirect Participants").
 DTC has Standard & Poor's highest rating: AAA.
 The DTC Rules applicable to its Participants are on file with the Securities and Exchange Commission.
-More information about DTC can be found at www.dtcc.com

-Purchases of Series G Highway Bonds under the DTC system must be made by or through Direct Participants, which will receive a credit for the Series G Highway Bonds on DTC's records.
-The ownership interest of each actual purchaser of each Series G Highway Bond ("Beneficial Owner") is in turn to be recorded on the Direct and Indirect Participants' records.
+More information about DTC can be found at www.dtcc.com ownership interest of each actual purchaser of each Series H Highway Bond ("Beneficial Owner") is in turn to be recorded on the Direct and Indirect Participants' records.
 Beneficial Owners will not receive written confirmation from DTC of their purchases.
 Beneficial Owners are, however, expected to receive written confirmations providing details of the transaction, as well as periodic statements of their holdings, from the Direct or Indirect Participant through which the Beneficial Owner entered into the transaction.
-Transfers of ownership interests in the Series G Highway Bonds are to be accomplished by entries made on the books of Direct and Indirect Participants acting on behalf of Beneficial Owners.
-Beneficial Owners will not receive certificates representing their ownership interests in Series G Highway Bonds, except in the event that use of the book-entry system for the Series G Highway Bonds is discontinued.
-See Revision of Book Entry System; Replacement Series G Highway Bonds.
+Transfers of ownership interests in the Series H Highway Bonds are to be accomplished by entries made on the books of Direct and Indirect Participants acting on behalf of Beneficial Owners.
+Beneficial Owners will not receive certificates representing their ownership interests in Series H Highway Bonds, except in the event that use of the book-entry system for the Series H Highway Bonds is discontinued.
+See Revision of Book Entry System; Replacement Series H Highway Bonds.